 Further only up to 300 mg of Yb were tested, typically larger targets (~500mg) need to be treated.
 Work on the upscale of this method to 500 mg is currently being finalized.
-To be noted, the main challenge of increasing the amount of Yb is the additional peak broadening introduced, however the careful optimization of the separation conditions allow overcoming this issue.

-Using the different acidities of the respective LN Resins (LN, LN2 and LN3) allow the simplification of this process by eluting from a column working at lower acid concentration directly onto a resin retaining the lanthanides at higher acid concentrations (e.g. from LN2 onto LN Resin).
+Using the different acidities of the respective LN Resins (LN, LN2 and LN3) may allow the simplification of this process by eluting from a column filled with a resin working at lower acid concentration directly onto a column containing a resin retaining the lanthanides at higher acid concentrations (e.g. from LN2 onto LN Resin).
 This corresponds to a direct sequential separation.

-Applying this principle two new methods for the separation of nca Lu from up to 500 mg Yb targets have been developed, both are shown in Fig. 18 and 19.
-To be noted, both methods are using TK221 Resin instead of DGA Resin as the latter allows for nca Lu-177 elution in a smaller volume.
+Two methods taking advantage of this principle for the separation of nca Lu from up to 500 mg Yb targets are currently being developed, both are shown in Fig. 18 and 22.
+To be noted, the method shown in Fig. 18 is using TK221 Resin instead of DGA Resin as it allows for nca Lu-177 elution in a smaller volume.